A reader asked me this question:

 These newer long acting drugs are expensive.
 Hospitalized patients will often get started on them and then told to continue with them on discharge.
 Unfortunately, many of these newer long acting agents can run upwards of $150 or more per month.
 Are they better than the generic short acting agents?
 Do they offer any addition protection other than convenience on a cost axis?
 I don't know.
 I haven't reviewed the literature for quite some time.
 I do know they can be difficult to approve on some formularies and many patients have difficulty paying for them.
 And for many folks, the best treatment is to quit smoking, not to spend hundreds of dollars on expensive inhalers.

 The thing that I really think is silly is that many patients come into the hospital on $500 more more worth of these inhalers a month while smoking one, two or three packs of cigarettes a day.
 For my smokers with heart disease, I tell them we could throw every medicine known to benefit man at them, from aspirin, ACEi, b-blockers, statins and Plavix, but if they continue to smoke, they are wasting their money.
-They might as well right a check to Uncle Sam to pay down the deficit instead of going to Walmart every month to pick up their medications.
+They might as well write a check to Uncle Sam to pay down the deficit instead of going to Walmart every month to pick up their medications.
 At least they would save some gas money.